salesforce/lwc-rfcs/text/0000-context-service.md

 # Goals

-The primary goal of this RFC is to define how the to consume context, guarantee the right ergonomics and semantics for the consumer code while the provider can be experimental APIs.
+The primary goal of this RFC is to define how to consume context, guarantee the right ergonomics and semantics for the consumer code while the provider can be an experimental API.

 As a secondary goal is to provide ways for the Lightning Platform to control who can provide new context values, as a way to gate this feature.